 Director of Programs & Community Investment

-Emily Weber joined The Lake County Community Foundation as Manager of Community Leadership & Investment in April of 2019.
+Emily Weber joined The Lake County Community Foundation in April of 2019.
 In her role, Weber advances the mission of the Foundation through support of Lake County’s health and human service sector, serves as project lead for community partnerships, and drives the Foundation’s grant making through implementation of its Community Investment Strategy.

 Weber brings an eclectic background to the Foundation.
 She began her career as a journalist at several newspapers and magazines in Iowa and Illinois and eventually became editor of a community newspaper in northern Illinois, has worked on political campaigns, and has spent the last decade in the nonprofit sector.
 These experiences have provided her with a wealth of experience and expertise in program design and management, community engagement, communications, and fundraising.
 She also developed a deep expertise in local and regional food systems while in graduate school and during several years of her post-graduate school career.

-Weber co-chairs the Live Well Lake County Eat Well Action Team and has served on several committees and task forces across the County and region.
+Weber serves on several coalitions and task forces across the County and region.
 She is a resident of Lake County and is deeply invested in and committed to creating more equitable communities.
 Weber holds an M.S. in Public Service Management from DePaul University and a B.A. in Journalism from Drake University.